 These essential commands play a pivotal role in setting up the optimal debugging environment, enabling developers to analyze issues in live processes and leverage additional symbol information for efficient debugging.
 Maximize your debugging prowess with these essential GDB commands tailored for file and executable management scenarios.

-3. attach process-id – The attach command in GDB enables you to attach to a running process for live debugging.
+command in GDB enables you to attach to a running process for live debugging.
 By specifying the process ID as an argument, GDB establishes a connection with the running process and allows you to inspect its memory, variables, and execution flow.
-This command is useful for debugging processes that are already running or for analyzing issues in a production environment.
+This command is useful for debugging processes that are already running or for analyzing issues in a production environment. - detach – The

 Dynamic Loading and Unloading